Althinect/filament-spatie-roles-permissions/README.md

 - Create a Role model which extends `Spatie\Permission\Models\Role`
 - Create a Permission model which extends `Spatie\Permission\Models\Permission`
+- Replace the models in the `config/permission.php` with the newly created models
 - Add the `team` relationship in both models

 ```php